Saliva Screening 2025 in France: 5 Drugs Tested, Rules, Procedures, and Penalties

 The decree of December 13, 2016 sets the procedures for screening substances indicating drug use, as well as the thresholds applicable to confirmatory saliva or blood analyses.

-Not to be confused: a detection threshold is not a “driving authorization.”
+Not to be confused: a detection threshold is not a “driving permit.”
 It is used to regulate the screening or analysis procedure.
 In case of consumption or doubt, the only safe decision remains not to drive.

 Positive result: in case of a positive result, the license may be immediately retained under the framework provided by the Highway Code.